TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Experiments

-\paragraph{Transferability} Table~\ref{table:transfer} presents our ASRs when the attacker LLM is first trained against a certain victim LLM and then evaluated on different unseen victim LLMs.
-The results demonstrate that our approach consistently exhibits strong transferability: even when trained against one specific victim LLM, the attacker LLM can successfully jailbreak previously unseen victim LLMs.
-This indicates that the learned strategies are not tailored to a single model but capture patterns that generalize well across diverse unseen victim LLMs.
+\paragraph{Transferability} Table~\ref{table:transfer} reports the ASRs obtained when the attacker LLM is trained against a specific victim model and evaluated on both the same (in-domain, ID) and unseen (out-of-domain, OOD) victim models.
+The results demonstrate that our approach exhibits strong transferability across various victim LLMs: even when trained against one specific victim model, the attacker can successfully jailbreak other unseen victim models.
+This indicates that the learned strategies are not tailored to a single model but capture patterns that generalize well across diverse unseen victim models.

-More importantly, transferability improves when the attacker is trained against more robust victim models.
-For example, attackers trained against Llama-3.1 and Gemma-2, which are identified as more robust to jailbreak attacks from Table~\ref{table:main_table}, achieve higher average ASRs (82.22 and 84.55) when transferred to other victim models.
-In contrast, attackers trained against relatively easier-to-jailbreak models exhibit weaker transfer performance (Qwen2.5's 72.93 and Mistral's 55.86).
-This suggests that more robust victim models compel the attacker to develop more generalizable and applicable strategies with better generalization performance.
+More importantly, such transferability can be further improved when the attacker is trained against more robust victim models.
+For example, attackers trained against Llama-3.1 and Gemma-2, which are identified as more robust to jailbreak attacks based on their lower average ID ASRs, achieve higher average OOD ASRs (82.22 and 84.55) when transferred to other victim models.
+In contrast, attackers trained against relatively easier-to-jailbreak models exhibit weaker transferability (72.93 and 55.86).
+This suggests that more robust victim models compel the attacker to develop more generalizable strategies with better attack performance.